CharlotteJV/SwiftAnimPlayground/README.md

 ### Build from Source
 1. Clone the repository
-2. Open `AnimationDemo.xcodeproj` in Xcode
+2. Open `Swift Anim.xcodeproj` in Xcode
 3. Build and run (⌘R)

 ## License